twitter/communitynotes/content/about/ranking-notes.md

 If a Tweet has a Birdwatch note deemed **Currently rated helpful** by contributors (determined as described above in **Note Ranking**) then the note will be shown in the card, along with a button to rate the note.
 If the Tweet has multiple notes with **Currently rated helpful** status, the card will show one note, randomly cycling between them at periodic intervals in order to gather additional rating inputs on each.

+The one exception to this is if a **Currently rated helpful** note deems the Tweet **Not misleading**.
+In this case, since the Tweet was considered not misleading, the note will not be shown on the Tweet.

 ### Cards showing a count of notes

 {{< figure src="../../images/notes-on-twitter-count.png">}}